joseyawovi/AklessoSite/replit.md

 This is a modern, responsive personal website for Aklesso Jonas Daou, a Togolese entrepreneur and president of the ZENER Group.
 The website serves as a professional portfolio showcasing his biography, vision, articles, media appearances, projects, and provides contact capabilities.
 Built as a full-stack application with a React frontend and Express backend, it features a comprehensive content management system for articles, media, projects, and user engagement through contact forms, newsletter subscriptions, and mentorship requests.

-**Status**: Production-ready with professional business design optimized for executive presentation, featuring clean corporate aesthetics and premium branding.
+**Status**: Production-ready and optimized for Vercel deployment with integrated video player, authentic photos, and responsive design.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Design preference: Professional corporate aesthetic suitable for business executives, avoiding casual/chat app-like elements.
-Target audience: Business leaders, investors, and institutional partners.

 ## System Architecture